 Most would say that the biggest benefit of having a home security alarm is the peace-of-mind that comes with it.
 When something goes wrong (whether you are home or thousands of miles away on vacation), knowing that a system is already in place and that your house has a direct link to the proper authorities is very reassuring.

 Need to find a pro for your home alarms?Find Pros

 There may be immediate monetary benefits, as well.
 Having a security alarm that is connected to a monitoring service can offset the cost by sometimes lowering homeowner’s insurance payments up to 20%.
 Many monitoring services will also offer a plan to monitor your home for fire, which some insurance companies will also take into account when deducing your premium.
 In every case, it will decrease the likelihood of losing money due to burglary.

 Increase your Home’s Resale Value

 Along with presenting a clean home, there are many improvements that can be made to a property that will increase its resale value.
 Adding on a garage, finishing a basement, and remodeling a kitchen, while all good ideas, can be rather costly endeavors.
 Landscaping a yard for security, installing a home security alarm, and putting in outdoor lighting are much less expensive projects.
-Despite the lower initial cost, prospective buyers still look upon these kinds of home improvements as important additions to the property they are viewing.
+Despite the lower initial security system cost, prospective buyers still look upon these kinds of home improvements as important additions to the property they are viewing.